Wondering how much it costs to travel in the Philippines?

 Local transport ($10)

-Our flight to Manila was delayed by two hours which meant that we missed our connecting flight to Cebu and had to buy new tickets for $67 per person.
-Also, we decided to change our flights out of the country and fly to Cambodia which costed us an additional $162.
+For instance, our flight to Manila was delayed by two hours which meant that we missed our connecting flight to Cebu and had to buy new tickets for $67 per person.

 In typhoon season, the weather can be rough which means that Cebu Pacific Airlines can cancel or delay your flights.
 If they cancel, you will get a new flight, but if you have a connecting flight with another airline, you will lose it.

 - WiFi is easily reached in the Philippines.
-Many hostels and guest houses are wired with WiFi, plus it was free in all the airports I visited.
+Many hostels and guest houses are wired with WiFi, plus it was free in all the airports we visited.

 - Cliff diving.
 There are some great spots for this at Boracay.